smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 not perform assertions in
 PageObjects<a href="#ext-10-note-2"><sup id="ext-10-note-2-reverse">1</sup></a>.

 Takeaway
 ===============================================================================

-Conventions are important.
+This turned out to be an interesting week and a great learning opportunity.
+I learnt the importance learning the conventions of a codebase before I get too far developing something new.

-New to a code base?
-Learn the conventions first.
+Although my first review did not go smoothly the reviews since then have been much better.
+I am very happy the maintainers have been receptive to my suggestions for streamlining things for new contributors.
+Together we have applied some of my thoughts for making the conventions easier:

-To make your easier:
+* **Build It Into Your Design** - Make the right thing to do, the easiest thing.

-* **Minimize Conventions** - Lower bar, Make learning easy
+* **Automate Coding Standards** - Don't make me think.
-* **Automate Coding Standards** - Don't make me think
+* **Minimize Conventions** - Shorten the learning curve.

-* **Build It Into Your Design** - Make the right thing to do the easiest thing to do
+I would encourage you to review your own conventions.
+How could you make them simpler or easier for a new contributor?

 <hr />